pnchatterji/bosch-one/doc/COINES/COINES for Zephyr User Guide.md

 # Zephyr and nRF Connect SDK Background

 Zephyr is a small, modular RTOS for resource-constrained embedded environments such as IoT.
-It is open-source, available on Github, and is supported by an active community and a consortium of leading semiconductor manufacturers such as Intel, Nordic, NXP etc.
+It is open-source, available on GitHub, and is supported by an active community and a consortium of leading semiconductor manufacturers such as Intel, Nordic, NXP etc.

 The Zephyr documentation is available at this url: